llad/export-for-trello/README.md

 7. use updated version of xlsx.js, modified by me (escapeXML)
 8. use updated version of jquery, 2.1.0
 9. use usernames instead of initials for members

+Other improvements have been added since then: see the version history below.

+### Version 1.9.11:

+- added a new Options dialog
+- export full board or choosen list(s) only
+- add who and when item was completed to checklist items as of [issue #5](https://github.com/trapias/trelloExport/issues/5)

 ### Version 1.9.10: